“Success is not the key to happiness. Happiness is the key to success. If you love what you are doing, you will be successful.” —Albert Schweitzer

 Once selected, Fellows will have latitude to implement a project using evidence-based strategies for a population in need or to develop a totally unique project in keeping with Dr. Schweitzer’s directive that everyone should find their own Lambaréné–their own special place to serve, and way of serving.
 To get some inspiration, view past Fellows’ projects and partnering agencies.

-We will guide you in not only finding a way and place to address a community need, but please note that research, fundraising, and policy-based projects are not considered eligible for a Schweitzer Fellowship.
+We will guide you in finding a way and place to address a community need, but please note that research, fundraising, and policy-based projects are not considered eligible for a Schweitzer Fellowship.

 Orientation Retreat: Fellows must attend a welcome event (virtual on February 11, 2024) and orientation (April 13-14, 2024).
 Attendance at this retreat is mandatory and anyone not able to attend should not apply for the Fellowship.
-The exact dates of the retreat will be available by late September.
+Depending on the conditions with COVID, Orientation will be held in person.

 Service Project: Working in collaboration with a local community agency, each Fellow will design and carry out a service project of at least 200 hours.
 Each Fellow receives support from a site mentor, an academic mentor, as well as the Executive Director who provides guidance throughout the Fellowship period.
 The 200 hours is separate from any school course requirement.
-At least half of the 200 hours should be in direct, face-to-face contact with the population being served, and the other hours can be used for administrative duties, research, and needs assessments; but, at least half should be implementing the project.
+Fellows can spend up to half (~100) of the hours for administrative duties, research and needs assessments; but, at least half should be implementing the project.
 While COVID is a concern, projects should follow social distancing guidelines to protect Fellows and participants and Fellows wishing to conduct projects in person must be fully vaccinated or agree to ongoing testing.

-Reports: Fellows submit monthly reports and reflections about their activities and a comprehensive written final report to their Program Director, Academic Mentor(s), and Site Mentor(s), and prepare a presentation for the Celebration of Service.
+Reports: Fellows submit monthly reports and reflections about their activities, a comprehensive written final report to their Program Director, Academic Mentor(s), and Site Mentor(s), and prepare a presentation for the Celebration of Service.

 Program Evaluation: Fellows complete a pre- and post- survey for the Fellowship.
 Each Fellow’s site mentor also must complete a final site mentor survey.